Best Joint Account for Couples (UK)

 When you start opening a shared bank account, your personal history can be linked to other bank account holders.
 If you apply for credit in the future, the lenders may be able to read your credit report on the shares you currently have.
 If someone shares a bank account with has a poor credit record, you may be denied a credit card or a loan due to their association with them.
 You might also get refused if you share an account and you have a poor credit history.

-You can apply for an overdraft on your bank.
+Not all of the joint accounts listed in this article have overdraft ability, so make sure you check.
+But with the ones that do, you can apply for an overdraft on your bank.
 You need to be honest before you set up your account.
 If you overspend and your account gets in trouble, you are both responsible for it.
 For the most part, it seems oblique to agree on a bank overdraft that is necessary.

-Do I have to be married to get a joint account?
+Do I have to be Married to get a Joint Account?

-No single couple can claim on a single account, whether married or not.
+Joint accounts can be opened in many different circumstances.
+A single couple can claim on a single account, whether married or not.
 You could even sign up with friends or relatives.

 Best Joint Bank Accounts Bottom Line